 The integrity of our community, above all other factors, establishes the reputation of Evangel University, the value of our academic degrees, and the legitimacy of our students' learning experiences.
-It is incumbent upon every member of the Evangel community to employ and encourage integrity in all our academic and professional pursuits.
+As people of Christ, members of the broader academic community, and future professionals, it is incumbent upon every member of the Evangel community to employ and encourage integrity in all our academic and professional pursuits.